teachingaway/teachingaway.github.io/_posts/2014-10-21-copyright-illustrated-video-game-clones.md

 Sometimes expression vs. idea is as simple as  game vs. genre.
 You can copyright the game "Super Mario Brothers", but not the *idea* of a side-scrolling platformer.
 Doom can be copyrighted, but not the idea of a first-person shooter.
 Kingdom Rush or Plants vs. Zombies can be copyrighted, but the *idea* of a tower defense game is public domain.
 Games vs. genres is a useful starting point, but it's a blunt instrument.
 Reasonable people can disagree about how narrowly to define the genre or sub-genre that encompasses the public-domain game elements.

-I'd summarize the copyright rule as "the video game elements you can encapsulate in a few sentences are the unprotectable 'ideas'."
-Here are some examples, quoting from court decisions:
+You should be able to encapsulate the "idea" of a video game in a few sentences.
+Anything more than that, and you're probably starting to describe the copyrightable "expression."
+Here are some examples judges describing the unprotectable "idea" behind some famous video games:

 - **Idea of Galaxian**: "an outer space video game in which the player controls a rocket ship defending itself against a swarm of computer-controlled attacking aliens who attempt to bomb and collide with the player’s ship."

 - **Idea of Asteroids**: "a video game in which the player commands a spaceship through a barrage of space rocks and enemy spaceships."

-- **Idea of Pac-**Man: "a maze-chase game in which the player scores points by guiding a central figure through various passageways of a maze and at the same time avoiding collision with certain opponents or pursuit figures which move independently about the maze.
+- **Idea of Pac-Man**: "a maze-chase game in which the player scores points by guiding a central figure through various passageways of a maze and at the same time avoiding collision with certain opponents or pursuit figures which move independently about the maze.
 Under certain conditions, the central figure may temporarily become empowered to chase and overtake the opponents, thereby scoring bonus points."

 - **Idea of Karate Champ**: "a martial arts karate combat game conducted between two combatants, and presided over by a referee, all of which are represented by visual images, and providing a method of scoring accomplished by full and half point scores for each player, and utilizing dots to depict full point scores and half point scores."